Blog: No one cares?

 Sometimes I think me feeling no one cares has become a self – fulfilling prophecy.
-The Pygmalion effect relates to high and low expectations having an impact on a person’s actions.
+Could high and low expectations having an impact on a person’s actions?
 I’m not thinking just about others having an impact on my reality though, but my reality being altered by my own (false) beliefs.
 They say that the biggest indicator, at times, on how you feel about yourself, is what you expect and who you attract, get into relationships with etc.

 Hypothetically then, our actions towards others impact their beliefs on us…

 I feel that no one cares about me.
 I find it hard to let people in.
 Those getting to know me sense me pulling back and are confused by it.
 They find me aloof when I’m soft and squishy really!
 I feel frustrated by this, but I’m not showing my true self.

 If I, due to negative self – talk and habits, listen to a friend tell me about their problems and become too emotionally invested (or over – share too quickly about my own and feel awkward) I am not honing positive social and relational skills and it ends up feeling.. well just wrong.